Ugranziol/appRiori/basics.md

 <p>&nbsp;</p>

 In this design, we expect two effects.
 The matrix $\textbf{X}$ encodes all of them and adds, as the first column, the constant intercept term.
 The second column encodes the contrast representing the difference between group A and B: subject 1, 2 and 3 are assigned to group A and are coded with $\textbf{0}$; subjects 4, 5 and 6 are assigned to group B and are coded with $\textbf{1}$.
-The third column encodes the contrast representing the difference between group A and C: subject 7, 8 and 9 are assigned to group C and are coded with $\textbf{1}$ (assuming a dummy coding, see the following descriptions).
+The third column encodes the contrast representing the difference between group A and C: subject 7, 8 and 9 are assigned to group C and are coded with $\textbf{1}$ (assuming a treatment coding, see the following descriptions).

 <p>&nbsp;</p>
 The design matrix X can be simplified into the following contrast matrix: